altoo-ag/akka-kryo-serialization/README.md

 *   It is more efficient than Java serialization - both in size and speed
 *   Does not require any additional build steps like compiling proto files, when using protobuf serialization
 *   Almost any Scala and Java class can be serialized using it without any additional configuration or code changes
+*   Efficient serialization of such Scala types like Option, Tuple, Enumeration, most of Scala's collection types
 *   Apache 2.0 license

 How to use this library in your project